A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Experimental results

-In addition to the number of bugs, we analyze the coverage obtained by each DRL strategies, as well as their state coverage on the Block Maze game.
-The line coverage is exactly the same for all strategies: $96\%$.
-The Block Maze has a total of 400 potential states to be visited by the RL agent.
-Table \ref{tab:State coverage of DRL algorithms} shows the results of the state coverage obtained by the DRL algorithms from the RL frameworks we have evaluated.
+We also analyze the line coverage obtained by each DRL strategy, as well as their state coverage on the Block Maze game.
+The line coverage is exactly the same for all strategies: 96\%.
+The other 4\% are mostly related to the code related to the player not reaching the goal of the Block Maze.
+Specifically, the lines of code on the Block Maze gym environment where we check if the player is at the goal location.
+In addition, the other 4\% are also related to the lines of codes instructing the termination of the game when a player reaches the goal.
+Finally, the line of code on the Block Maze gym environment that converts the maze to an RGB image is not reached either, as during testing we do not require it.
+The Block Maze has a total of 400 potential states to be visited by the DRL agent.
+Table \ref{tab:State coverage of DRL algorithms} shows the results of the state coverage obtained by the DRL algorithms from the frameworks we have evaluated.

-As expected, A2Cs and PPOs have large state coverage as they are able to detect more bugs.
-The state coverage obtained by the DQNs algorithms are lower as they lead to fewer bugs detected.
+As expected, A2C\_SB, A2C\_TF, PPO\_TF and PPO\_SB have the largest state coverage as they are able to detect more bugs.
+The state coverage obtained by the DQNs are lower as they lead to fewer bugs detected, Stable-baselines framework still has better performance.
+Moreover, regarding the bugs that are not detected, the fact is that the DRL configurations are not able to cover all the observation state space.
 The code is relatively easy to cover, as opposed to the state coverage.
 Thus, detecting bugs by maximizing the state coverage could lead to better performance for game testing.

 In terms of winning the game (i.e., reaching the gold position of the Block Maze as illustrated in Figure \ref{fig:blockmazewithbugs}) none of our strategies are successful.
-Our results in Figure \ref{fig:Average cumulative reward obtained by different strategies after 4M steps for Block Maze} show that the RL agents earn negative reward for all steps during testing.
+Our results in Figure \ref{fig:Average cumulative reward obtained by different strategies after 4M steps for Block Maze} show that the DRL agents earn negative rewards for all steps during testing.

-It is easily justified by the bugs detected, as when detecting bugs, the RL agents that we implemented are negatively rewarded.
-As in \cite{zheng2019wuji}, at each run, the gold position and the bugs are randomly injected for bias mitigation.
-In this way, it can be hard on the agent to find a path to the goal and win the game.
+For a richer analysis, we collected our evaluation metrics on a reduced number of steps during test time (the evaluation metrics are collected on a 10,000 steps budget instead of 4 million) in order to answer RQ1.
+This analysis does not involve A2C-wuji as with this implementation the detection of bugs starts at 300000+ steps.
+Figures \ref{fig:dqns_bug10k} and \ref{fig:dqns_rew10k} show respectively the average number of detected bugs and average cumulative reward over 10 runs of the algorithm obtained by DQN algorithms from Stable-baselines3 (DQN\_SB), Keras-rl (DQN\_KR), and Tensorforce (DQN\_TF) frameworks on a 10,000 budget steps.

+Similarly, Figures \ref{fig:a2cs_bug10k} and \ref{fig:a2cs_rew10k} show respectively the average number of detected bugs and average cumulative reward over 10 runs of the algorithm obtained by A2C algorithms from Stable-baselines3 (A2C\_SB), and Tensorforce (A2C\_TF) frameworks on a 10,000 budget steps.